Skip to main content

 These conflicts play out between two parallel plot lines across two worlds, one set in the world offline and one in the world of U. The former is the core of the story, and the latter is the sort of playground on which Suzu learns to resolve the issues in her offline life.
 These provide Suzu with dual battlegrounds on which she resolves her anxiety and processes her inner life.
 Her mission to find The Beast plays alongside her finding where she fits in the social pyramid of high school.

 As Suzu becomes more comfortable with her Belle persona, she grows more at home with her offline crew.
-As she starts to engage with them on equal footing, she starts to learn more about them that dispels the air of mystery to them.
+As she starts to engage with them on equal footing, she starts to learn more about them that dispels their air of mystery, that which previously made them inaccessible to her.
 Turns out the popular Ruka is actually crushing on the dorky Kamishin.
 Suzu eventually feels at peace having a relationship with Shinobu while the popular Ruka feels comfortable expressing her feelings for her crush.

 Meanwhile, Suzu's online exploits see her navigating her own virtual identity with her living as her authentic self, which is put into conflict as the authorities of U try to hinder her efforts to understand and help the Beast.